 How long does it take to migrate from Server?

-There are many factors that affect how long it takes to migrate.
-Firstly, whether you’re moving to Atlassian Cloud or staying on-premise with Data Center.
-On top of the deployment, factors like how much data you’re moving over, the complexity of your set-up, and the add-ons you rely on, all make a difference.
-These are just some of the variables that can affect the timeline of your migration, alongside your internal processes and ensuring your stakeholders keep the project on track.
+On top of the deployment, factors like how much data you’re moving over, the complexity of your set-up, and the add-ons you rely on all make a difference.
+These are just some of the variables that can affect your migration timeline, alongside your internal processes and ensuring your stakeholders keep the project on track.

 What are the options for moving from Atlassian Server?